 - Any programs with special policies void the preceding.

 If additional payment is due, this must be made at the time of the transfer request.
-For refund see #7 under Refund Policy.
+For a refund see #7 under Refund Policy.

 All requests will remain confidential.